mensur-durakovic/devfolio/content/blog/the-most-common-laws-and-principles-in-software-development/index.md

 I spent half a day trying to reproduce it, but no success.
 After communicating with our client, they sent me videos and web URLs that they were using.

 Videos were played on Raspberry Pi device without a problem, but when I tried to open the URL, nothing was displayed, just white screen.
 Later, I tried to open their URL on my PC.
-As soon as I opened it, the CPU hit 100% and my PC froze.
+As soon as I opened it, the memory usage was 100% and my PC froze.

 It was a strong machine with an Intel i5 processor with 16GB of RAM.
 Website was just loading and loading and loading.
 After it was finally loaded I saw that it was a simple 3x3 grid which displayed some images.
 I saved the website content and inspected it.